PFLAG SACRAMENTO WELCOMES YOU

 Advocacy is a big part of the mission of PFLAG National, with members and supporters working to achieve LGBTQ equality through changing hearts, minds, and laws.
 PFLAG works at the community level, at the city and state level, and at the federal level to effect change so that people who are LGBTQ are safe and equal in their communities.
 One Voice Can Change the World: The PFLAG National Policy Guide and Advocacy Toolkit teaches about advocacy methods, ways to lobby, and PFLAG’s legislative priorities.
 This publication will also help you feel confident as you meet with your legislators, go to town halls, plan chapter events, advocate through social media, and more.
 Click here to take action.

 PFLAG Sacramento awards at least one scholarship each spring.
 The Follansbee-Hansen Scholarship is named after our chapter founders: Rev. and Mrs. Merrill Follansbee, and Jean Hansen.
 This scholarship is awarded to select college freshmen and graduating high school seniors from the Sacramento region.
-Applicants must identify as LGBTQ+.
+Applicants must identify as an LGBTQ+ individual.

 This is one of the simplest ways to help out our cause.
 We believe the best way for our initiatives to be successful is for the community to actively get involved.
 This is an easy and efficient way of contributing to the great work we do at PFLAG Sacramento.
 Get in touch with any questions about how you can Volunteer Your Time today.